timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 </script>

-The day before I started I, like many hundreds before me, made my way through San Diego to the house of Scout and Frodo's, trail angels who have graciously allowed hikers to stay at their place and prepare for the journey ahead.
+The day before I started I, like many hundreds before me, made my way through San Diego to the house of Scout and Frodo's: trail angels who have graciously allowed hikers to stay at their place and prepare for the journey ahead.

 There, I met Ant Man, Black Widow, Giggles, and Mug, along with many more hikers who I'd meet again on my northbound hike.